grz0zrg/fas/README.md

     unsigned int chn; // target channel

     // target parameter
-    //  0 : synthesis method, mapping can be found in constants.h (FAS_ADDITIVE etc.)
-    //  1 : wether this channel is muted or not, a muted channel will not output any sounds but is still available as an input, this is useful for methods that use an input channel as source
+    //  0 : wether this channel is muted or not, a muted channel will not output any sounds but is still available as an input, this is useful for methods that use an input channel as source unsigned int target;
-    //  2 : parameter
-    //        Granular : granular envelope type for this channel (there is 13 types of envelopes)
-    //        Subtractive : filter type  (require Soundpipe)
-    //        Physical modeling : Physical model type (require Soundpipe)
-    //        Spectral : input channel
-    //        Faust : Generator ID
-    //  3 : parameter
-    //        Granular : grain duration (min. bound)
-    //        Spectral : window size
-    //        Faust : fs_p0
-    //  4 : parameter
-    //        Granular : grain spread (max. bound)
-    //        Spectral : mode
-    //        Faust : fs_p1
-    //  5 : parameter
-    //        Granular : grain spread
-    //        Faust : fs_p2
-    //  6 : parameter
-    //        Faust : fs_p3
-    unsigned int target;

     double value; // target value